twofford/engineering_take_home/README.md

     - Pros: Gets around having to put un-normalized data into a relational database altogether.
     - Cons: More complicated, requires two DB roundtrips to get everything and package it up.

 I ended up choosing option 3.
-It creates the least database bloat given the constraints of the assignment.
+It creates the least database bloat given the constraints of the assignment, and the extra work on the frontend is worth it if it makes the app easier to scale.

 I used two gems: [dotenv](https://github.com/bkeepers/dotenv) to manage environment variables and [blueprinter](https://github.com/procore-oss/blueprinter) for JSON serialization.
 It's my fav JSON serialization library, the declarative syntax is *chef's kiss*.